2018 Ryder Cup

 The 42nd Ryder Cup Matches were held in France from 28 to 30 September 2018 on the Albatros Course of Le Golf National in Guyancourt, a suburb southwest of Paris.
 It was the second Ryder Cup to be held in Continental Europe (rather than Great Britain or Ireland), after the 1997 contest, which was held in Spain.
 The United States were the defending champions, but had lost the last five matches in Europe, having last won there in 1993.
 Europe regained the Ryder Cup, winning by 17 points to 10.

+This was the last Ryder Cup to take place in even-numbered years, as the next Ryder Cup was played in 2021.

 Format

 The Ryder Cup is a match play event, with each match worth one point.
 The competition format was as follows: